-Your truck will travel power unit first at the maximum walkie speed.
+Your truck will travel power unit first.
 You have only one travel speed while using the QuickPick option.

 You can control travel speed by releasing and pressing the control buttons occasionally.

 Use the twist grips anytime you need better control of travel speed or steering.